vsueiro/cim643/2022/fall/README.md

 - Usage of semantic HTML: 3 points
 - Usage of responsive CSS: 3 points
-- Usage of third-party API’s or JS libraries: 4 points
+- Usage of third-party APIs or JS libraries: 4 points

 <table>
     <tr>